MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/run-advanced-query-sample-power-bi-user-token.md

 ms.date: 30/07/2018
 ---

-# Create custom reports using Power BI
+# Create custom reports using Power BI (user authentication)

 Run advanced queries and show results in Microsoft Power BI.
 Please read about [Advanced Hunting API](run-advanced-query-api.md) before.

-In this section we share Power BI query sample to run a query using user token.
+In this section we share Power BI query sample to run a query using **user token**.

-If you want to use application token instead please refer to [this](run-advanced-query-sample-power-bi-app-token.md) tutorial.
+If you want to use **application token** instead please refer to [this](run-advanced-query-sample-power-bi-app-token.md) tutorial.

 >**Prerequisite**: You first need to [create an app](exposed-apis-create-app-nativeapp.md).